mlswg/mls-architecture/draft-ietf-mls-architecture.md

 access control tasks on behalf of the group.

-While the Application messages will always be encrypted, having the handshake messages in plaintext has inconvenients in terms of privacy as someone could collect the signatures on the handshake messages and use it for tracking.
+While the Application messages will always be encrypted, having the handshake messages in plaintext has inconveniences in terms of privacy as someone could collect the signatures on the handshake messages and use it for tracking.